 Benson Hall - Built in 1972, Benson Hall was the second residence hall designed for co-ed living.
 Dedicated on March 30, 1973, it boasts nine floors that offer predominantly double rooms and some single rooms arranged along two U-shaped corridors.
 Benson Hall also has three apartments.
-Approximately 32 students live in each corridor, making a building-wide occupancy of 235 residents.
-Community bathrooms are located in each corridor.
+Approximately 30 students live on each floor, making a building-wide occupancy of 244 students.
+Community bathrooms are located on each floor.
 Public areas include a large lobby, a TV, and a study lounge.

 Clerc Hall - Built in 1971, Clerc Hall was the first co-ed building to boast suites.
-Eight floors high, it has 39 suites and four apartments.
+Eight floors high, it has 46 suites and four apartments.
 Each suite houses four students and contains two double rooms, a combined living and study room, and a bathroom.
 There are study and TV lounges on some floors.
-Clerc Hall houses a total of 177 residents.
+Clerc Hall houses a total of 171 students.

 Carlin Hall - Built in 1979, this is the largest residence hall on campus.
-Carlin Hall is an eight-floor structure of single rooms, multiple-person suites, and four apartments.
+Carlin Hall is an eight-floor structure with a total of 80 suites with a variation of single rooms and multiple-person suites and seven apartments.
 A unique feature is that on odd-numbered floors there is a lounge with TVs and study tables with even numbered floors having a balcony, which looks down upon the lounge.
-Carlin houses a total of 256 residents.
+Carlin houses a total of 238 students.

 Ballard West - Built in 1965, this residence hall was designated for men, whereas Ballard North (a twin to Ballard West) was designated for women.
 Currently, Ballard West serves as a co-ed residence hall.
-It has four floors, with a central atrium and an open stairwell, consisting of double occupancy rooms and four apartments.
-Ballard West houses a total of 178 residents.
+It has four floors, with a central atrium and an open stairwell, consisting of single and double occupancy rooms and four apartments.
+Ballard West houses a total of 125 students.

 Peet Hall - Built in 1957, Peet Hall was designed as a women's residence hall, later becoming co-ed in 1980.
-It has five floors consisting of double occupancy rooms and four apartments, plus a basement from which one may exit to a large, brick terrace at the rear.
-Peet Hall houses 167 students.
+It has five floors consisting of double occupancy rooms, four apartments and office space on fourth and fifth floors, plus a basement from which one may exit to a large, brick terrace at the rear.
+Peet Hall houses 101 students.

 Fay House - Built in 1875 and renovated in 2013 utilizing DeafSpace principles.
 Up to 15 students reside in Fay House.
 Fay House is named after a renowed family of Gallaudet educators: Helen Fay, a teacher at both Kendall and Gallaudet from 1907 to 1946; Helen's brother, Allan, taught at Gallaudet from 1897 to 1915; their father, Edward Allan Fay, taught at Gallaudet from 1866 to 1923 and served as vice-president from 1885 to 1923.
 Fay House has eight bedrooms, a studio apartment, kitchen, living room, and a dining room.